If you suffer from chronically dry skin around your eyes — we’re here to help!

 5. Hydrate your skin with a glycerin-based treatment

-6. Incorporate topical nutrients to support optimal skin health
+6. Incorporate topical nutrients to promote healthy-looking skin

 7. Incorporate healthy fats into your diet